Europe Packaging Automation Market Analysis by Mordor Intelligence

 By Business Type: Manufacturers Extend Scale Advantage

-Manufacturers captured 41.5% of Europe packaging automation market share in 2024 by tying automation spend to overall plant-wide efficiency programs.
+Manufacturers captured 41.5% of Europe packaging automation market share in 2025 by tying automation spend to overall plant-wide efficiency programs.
 Their scale supports multi-line roll-outs that amortize software and maintenance across higher volumes.
-Wholesale distributors adopt automation chiefly for palletising and cross-docking, whereas omni-channel retailers blend goods-to-person systems with automated bagging to accelerate fulfillment cycles.
-B2C e-commerce operators, buoyed by EUR 887 billion in regional online sales during 2024, will log a 13.0% CAGR to 2030, the fastest within the segment hierarchy.
-Investments gravitate toward smart sortation, auto-bagging and dimensioning modules capable of processing thousands of individualized parcels per hour.
-Personal-document shippers and contract packers remain niche but show steady uptake in track-and-trace capable printers and tamper-evident sealers.
+Wholesale distributors primarily adopt automation for palletizing and cross-docking, whereas omni-channel retailers integrate goods-to-person systems with automated bagging to accelerate fulfillment cycles.
+B2C e-commerce operators, buoyed by EUR 887 billion in regional online sales during 2024, will log an 8.7% CAGR to 2031, the fastest within the segment hierarchy.
+Investments gravitate toward smart sortation, auto-bagging, and dimensioning modules capable of processing thousands of individualized parcels per hour.
+Personal document shippers and contract packers remain a niche market but show steady uptake in track-and-trace capable printers and tamper-evident sealers.

 A growing share of original manufacturers is revisiting make-versus-buy decisions, outsourcing secondary or tertiary packaging to co-packers yet retaining ownership of core filling and closing operations.
 That shift widens the addressable base for modular solutions that can be redeployed as order books fluctuate, ensuring vendors maintain recurring revenue from retrofits and line extensions.